Title and settlement agents have demanding jobs.

 What can you do?

-Investing in mortgage technology and getting RON-ready today can help you position yourself as the go-to eClosing resource.
+Investing in mortgage technology and getting RON-ready today can help you position yourself as the go-to eClosing resource for your mortgage lending and realtor partners.
 Cain reminds the title and settlement industry that, “Lenders want to try to find some way to keep loans profitable.
-And the way to do that is through digital mortgage transactions and by seamlessly integrating with a title and settlement provider's eClosing system.
-And by going digital, they can implement quality control and quality assurance in real time throughout the mortgage transaction.”
+And the way to do that is through digital transactions and by seamlessly integrating with a title and settlement provider's eClosing solution.
+And by going digital, they can implement quality control and quality assurance in real time throughout the transaction.”

 Stavvy’s eClosing solution was created to help title agents simplify and speed up the real estate and mortgage closing process.
-With features like eSign, eRecording, RON, LOS integration, and audit trails, you’ll have everything you need at your fingertips to kick manual tasks to the curb and focus dedicated time on your clients and lending partners.
+With features like eSign, RON, IPEN, and Eligibility Engine available in one secure platform, you’ll have everything you need at your fingertips to kick manual tasks to the curb and focus dedicated time on your clients and lending partners.